 Megan Volpert is the author of seven books on communication & popular culture, including two Lambda Literary Award finalists.
-She has been teaching high school English in Atlanta for a decade & was 2014 Teacher of the Year.
+She has been teaching high school English in Atlanta for over a decade & was 2014 Teacher of the Year.
 She edited the American Library Association-honored anthology This assignment is so gay: LGBTIQ Poets on the Art of Teaching.

 Megan Volpert grew up in Chicago and lives in Atlanta with her wife, Mindy.
 Volpert holds an MFA in Creative Writing from Louisiana State University and has been teaching high school English for the past ten years.